Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: CASE STUDIES

 Here, $Reg_j$ belongs to Category II and $Obs_j$ belongs to Category I for $j=1,2,3,4$.
 In plain terms, the STL formula $\varphi$ requires the robot to reach $Reg_1$ within the time interval $[0,2]$ and $Reg_2$ within $[2,5]$, while avoiding obstacles $Obs_3$ and $Obs_4$ at all times.
 The time horizon of $\varphi$ is $5$.
 All four predicates have a relative degree of $2$ with respect to system~\eqref{eq:robot}.
 In this example, we set $\mathbf Q(\mathbf x(t), \bm\theta_q)$ to be an identity matrix, so for all $t>0$ the output of the previous layers reduces to $\mathbf F(\mathbf x(t), \bm\theta_f)$, which serves as a reference control.
 Because the task does not require back-and-forth motions, a memory-based structure is unnecessary for generating $\mathbf F$.
 Accordingly, RefNet, InitNet, and BarrierNet are implemented as feedforward neural networks with three fully connected layers each.
 For the robustness measure, we adopt the exponential robustness in \eqref{eq:pho2} and \eqref{eq:pho3}.

-\textbf{Comparison setup.} We construct the HOCBFs \eqref{eq:cat1}, \eqref{eq:cat23} and train the controller proposed in this paper under two different configurations. (i) In the first configuration, the multipliers $p_{i,j}$ are time-varying, while the feasibility subformula \eqref{eq:pho6} is not incorporated; we refer to this controller as BN-VarP. (ii) In the second configuration, the multipliers $p_{i,j}$ are time-varying and the feasibility subformula \eqref{eq:pho6} is enforced; we refer to this controller as FeasiBN-VarP.
-The position state $[x\ y]$ serves as the input to the trained multiplier $p_{i,j}([x\ y], \boldsymbol{\theta}p, \mathbf{P}{\text{init}} )$.
+\textbf{Comparison setup.} We construct the HOCBFs \eqref{eq:cat1}, \eqref{eq:cat23} and train the controller proposed in this paper under two different configurations. (i) In the first configuration, the multipliers $p_{i,j}$ are time-varying, while the feasibility subformulas \eqref{eq:feasibility-f}, \eqref{eq:feasibility-g} are not incorporated; we refer to this controller as BN-VarP. (ii) In the second configuration, the multipliers $p_{i,j}$ are time-varying and the feasibility subformulas \eqref{eq:feasibility-f}, \eqref{eq:feasibility-g} are incorporated; we refer to this controller as FeasiBN-VarP.
+The position state $[x\ y]$ serves as the input to the trained multiplier $p_{i,j}([x\ y], \boldsymbol{\theta}_p, \mathbf{P}_{\text{init}} )$.

 For comparison, we include our previous work \cite{liu2023learning}, where the multipliers $p_{i,j}$ remain constant within each rollout; we call this controller BN-FixedP.
 Another benchmark is \cite{liu2023safe}, in which a neural network controller without BarrierNet—i.e., a standard Fully Connected Neural Network (FCNet)—is trained to satisfy an STL task.
 This is equivalent to directly using the reference control $\mathbf F$.
 We refer to this controller as FCNet.
 To ensure a fair comparison, we assume that the system dynamics are known for \cite{liu2023safe}, and we use the same objective function, optimizer, and neural network architectures; that is, BN-FixedP and FCNet share the same architecture as $\mathbf F(\mathbf x, \bm\theta_f)$.